 They have everything from small knick-knacks to big outdoor furniture.
 Shopping here could mean an all-day trip and your might end up needing a trailer to haul everything home.
-One day I went in for a new lamp and left with a queen size bedframe.
-That bedframe was originally only $100, but because it was discounted, I only spent about $70 after tax.

 At Home makes finding discounts fun.
 They place signs throughout their store with barcodes and a colored slashed through them.
 Each colored slash determines a certain percentage off.
-For instance, a green slash sometimes me 70% off!
+For instance, a green slash sometimes means 70% off!

 This store is a great place for the latest home decor trend!
 Farmhouse style home decor has taken over and Hobby Lobby is the perfect place to find everything you need to make the image in your head come alive.

 Unlike a few of the other places on this list, Hobby Lobby is constantly having sales.
 Around nearly every corner you will see a 50% off discount sign.
 They rotate their 50% discounts to different categories ever so often.
 So, if the piece you want isn’t 50% off currently, it will be eventually.
-While they’re rare, I have even seen discounts as much as 90% off before.
+While they’re rare, we have even seen discounts as much as 90% off before.

 Hobby Lobby has some of the most attainable coupons and they are usually always 40% off coupons.
-Very rarely have I have bought anything from Hobby Lobby without it being discounted either from the store discount or a coupon discount.
+Very rarely have we have bought anything from Hobby Lobby without it being discounted either from the store discount or a coupon discount.